-- Introduction and motivation
+- Motivation

 - Review process

 - Planning

 - Execution

 - Reporting

 - Lessons learned

 MOTIVATION

 Why

 - Most research starts, or should start, with a literature review of some sort. - Unless a literature review is thorough and fair, it is of little scientific value. - A SLR synthesizes existing work in a manner that is fair and seen to be fair.